analytiq-v/QVX_Knime/README.md

 In Eclipse, click on "Open Projects from File System".
 Select either the folder "capstone-project/eclipse-workspace/QvxReader" or
 "capstone-project/eclipse-worksapce/QvxWriter".
 It is recommended that you have both of these projects open at once, so that both the QvxReader node and the QvxWriter node are available in KNIME when it is launched.

+There is another project in the "capstone-project/eclipse-workspace" folder, called "JAXB Generation".
+We used JAXB to generate Java classes to help us deal with the XML-formatted QVX Table Header.
+We have already copied these generated classes into both the QvxReader and the QvxWriter projects.
+Thus, it is not necessary to run "JAXB Generation" in order to test our QvxReader and QvxWriter.